iatoolkit/iatoolkit/docs/quickstart.md

 loading: huf_group_supplier_manual.pdf
 ```
 Now that the documents are indexed, you can ask the assistant questions related to their content,
-such as *"What is the company's vacation policy?"* or *"Summarize the quality standards from the ACME supplier manual."*
+such as *"resume el contrato de julia bianchi?"*

 ## Next Steps